Fitz Hugh Ludlow: John Heathburn's Title

-John Heathburn’s Title (1864) concerns an opium and alcohol addict who is cured through the patience of a concerned physician, and through a substitution therapy utilizing a cannabis extract.
+John Heathburn's Title (1864) concerns an opium and alcohol addict who is cured through the patience of a concerned physician, and through a substitution therapy utilizing a cannabis extract.
 It represents Ludlow's first published discussion of his role as a physician treating opium addicts.

 The Household Angel

-The Household Angel was published over a series of thirteen issues of Harper’s Bazaar in 1868, and is a soap opera of betrayal, deceit, and the descent of a likable protagonist into alcoholism and despair.
+The Household Angel was published over a series of thirteen issues of Harper's Bazaar in 1868, and is a soap opera of betrayal, deceit, and the descent of a likable protagonist into alcoholism and despair.

 Cinderella

 Ludlow's sole foray into drama was an adaptation of Cinderella which he wrote for the Metropolitan Fair, New York City's Sanitary Fair of 1864.
 It was an enormous affair to benefit the National Sanitary Commission in their war-relief efforts.
-The play was performed by children, under the direction of the wife of General John C. Fremont (and starring their son), and included two shetland ponies.
+The play was performed by children, under the direction of Jessie Benton Frémont, the wife of General John C. Fremont, (and starring their son), and included two shetland ponies.

-“E Pluribus Unum”
+"E Pluribus Unum"

-Among the more interesting of Ludlow's articles was “E Pluribus Unum”, published in The Galaxy in November 1866.
+Among the more interesting of Ludlow's articles was "E Pluribus Unum", published in The Galaxy in November 1866.
 It reviews attempts by pre-relativistic physicists to unify the known forces into a single force.
 It is occasionally anachronistic, as when Ludlow reviews failed attempts to explain the enormous energy radiated from the sun using classical physics, eventually settling on the heat given off by incoming meteor collisions as the most likely explanation.

-And it is occasionally visionary, as when Ludlow, decades before Albert Einstein would do the same, abandons the idea of the æther and muses that “[w]e might be allowed to… assert that because our only cognitions of matter are cognitions of force, matter in the scientific sense is force.”
+And it is occasionally visionary, as when Ludlow, decades before Albert Einstein would do the same, abandons the idea of the æther and muses that "[w]e might be allowed to… assert that because our only cognitions of matter are cognitions of force, matter in the scientific sense is force."
 He does not elaborate, and evidently the article was altered and cut for publication substantially, so we are left to wonder how far he pursued this idea of the equivalency of matter and energy.

 Homes for the Friendless

 One of the last published pieces by Ludlow was written for the New York Tribune, and published early in the year of his death.
-Probably prompted by his work with destitute opiate addicts, the article, “Homes for the Friendless,” advocated the establishment of homeless shelters in New York City, particularly for alcoholics and other drug addicts, noting that the existing shelters served women and children only, and that there was a growing class of homeless men in need of assistance.
+Probably prompted by his work with destitute opiate addicts, the article, "Homes for the Friendless," advocated the establishment of homeless shelters in New York City, particularly for alcoholics and other drug addicts, noting that the existing shelters served women and children only, and that there was a growing class of homeless men in need of assistance.
 The idea was enthusiastically endorsed in an editorial by Tribune editor Horace Greeley.